Hopevale Martyrs: Memorial

 There is a cross marker on top of the common grave of these martyrs in Hopevale near the place where they were executed.
 A replica of this marker also stands at Central Philippine University.
 There is also a plaque on the campus of CPU as well.

 Legacy

 No Greater Love; Triumph and Sacrifice of American Baptist Missionaries During WW II Philippines, and the Martyrdom in Hopevale by Elmo D. Familiaran, Ann Qualls and Wilma Rugh Taylor was published in 2007.

 The complete Hopevale story is chronicled in The Edge of Terror, by Baptist minister Scott Walker.

-A two-act musical drama titled Hopevale: Memories of Missions and Martyrs was staged in honor of the martyrs during the centennial celebrations of the founding of Central Philippine University in 2005.
-The musical was written by Rodolfo Cabado, an alumnus of the university.
+A two-act musical drama titled Hopevale: Memories of Missions and Martyrs was staged in honor of the Hopevale martyrs during the centennial celebration of the founding of Central Philippine University (CPU) in 2005.
+The musical was written by Rodolfo “Boy” Cabado, an alumnus of the university, and originally choreographed by Edwin C. Duero.

+A restaging, titled Hopevale: The Musicale, was held on December 2–3, 2024, at the Rose Memorial Auditorium of CPU.
+The production was adapted from Cabado’s original work and recreated by Margaret Rose Dominado and Dr. Jose Denzil Daquiado, with Rev. Dr. Elmo Dianala Familiaran as consultant.
+Musical direction was led by Dr. Gerardo Vicente A. Muyuela and Benny Fruto Castillon.

+Presented by CPU, the production involved students, faculty, and alumni under CPU President Rev. Dr. Ernest Howard B. Dagohoy as Executive Producer and Crista Sianson-Huyong as Line Producer.
+The team included Faith Jordan Javellana for Artistic Direction and Choreography, Joshua Jonathan Quimpo for Musical Direction, Romel Salvador N. Chiu as Technical Director and Sound Engineer, Pete Marwin & Company for Multimedia, Shey Suyo-Velasquez for Marketing and Promotions, and Siref Alfaras for Graphic Design.

+The restaging retold the story of the American Baptist missionaries executed by Japanese soldiers on December 20, 1943, in Katipunan, Tapaz, Capiz—a place they called Hopevale.
+The production was well received and regarded as a tribute to the martyrs’ faith and sacrifice, symbolizing the enduring spirit of hope within the CPU community.